-Summary of Amendments: Since our last analysis, AB 2013 was amended to (1) eliminate the proposed definition of "substantially equivalent" in section 70(c) for property damaged or destroyed by misfortune or calamity, and (2) add a separate new construction exclusion for comparable property reconstructed on the site of property that was substantially damaged or destroyed in a Governor-proclaimed disaster.
+Summary of Amendments: Since our last analysis, AB 2013 was amended to clarify the proposed definition of "disaster" in section 70.5(c)(3) for property damaged or destroyed by misfortune or calamity, as proclaimed by the Governor.

 Fiscal Impact Summary: This bill would reduce annual property tax revenues at the basic 1 percent tax rate on average by as much as \$820 per replacement home and by as much as \$5,000 per commercial replacement property.